The Mercier-Hochelaga-Maisonneuve borough is divided into three areas, Mercier East, Mercier West and Hochelaga-Maisonneuve.

 The Promenade Ontario is characterized by the Place Simon Valois with its modern style and fancy local shops popular among a younger clientele.

-The Promenade Ste-Catherine East is now full of many different "destination stores" or boutiques or shops to visit, to relax and to profit from pleasant characteristics such as a friendly and relaxed atmosphere, special pricing and unique store design.
+The Promenade Ste-Catherine East is now full of many different "destination stores" or boutiques or shops to visit or to relax.

 The Place Versailles, the first covered shopping center of the City of Montreal offers a wide range of stores and boutiques as well as an easy access from the Radisson Metro Station.
 Place Versailles opened in 1963 and is very popular among the regional clientele.

 The municipal Parc de la Promenade-Bellerive is located in the southeast of the Mercier-Hochelaga-Maisonneuve borough between the St-Lawrence River and Notre-Dame-Street East.

 A municipal park with a few trees only that offers a constant view of the River and of the cruise ships.
 An urban park all at once peaceful and amazing, fragile and imposing and one of the few places in the city of Montreal that allows a direct access to the St-Lawrence River.

 In the summer, a river shuttle service links the municipal Parc de la Promenade Bellerive to the provincial Parc National des Ïles-de-Boucherville right across the banks of the River.